-First of all Afro Hair transplants are becoming very popular.
+First of all Afro Hair transplants are very popular.
 A simple process of transplanting hair from a donor site to where it is required.
 Methods include FUT (follicular unit transplant) and FUE (follicular unit extraction).
 Both Afro Caribbean men and women are able to undertake Afro hair surgery if suitable.
-If you would like to know more about Afro hair transplants then give us a call, write to us or come along for a consultation.
+If you would like to know more about Afro hair transplants then give us a call, write to us or come along for a free consultation.
 We can answer any questions you may have and confirm your suitability.